NHFR-CERT-Neverhack-Defense-CERT/.github/profile/README.md

-# Welcome to the NHFR-CERT GitHub organization 👋
+# Welcome to the NHFR-IR GitHub organization 👋

-## Open source at NHFR-CERT
+## Open source at NHFR-IR
 The purpose of this organization is to share our internally developed tools with the DFIR, CTI and VOC open-source community.

 ---

-## A few words about NHFR-CERT
+## A few words about NHFR-IR
-The **Neverhack Defense Computer Emergency Response Team (NHFR-CERT)** is a security team dedicated to strengthening prevention, detection, and protection against cyber threats.
+The **Neverhack Defense Computer Emergency Response Team (NHFR-IR)** is a security team dedicated to strengthening prevention, detection, and protection against cyber threats.

 We support organizations during security incidents, conduct in-depth investigations, and provide actionable intelligence to anticipate and reduce cyber risks.

-NHFR-CERT operates following the principles of **RFC 2350**, which define the expected practices and responsibilities of a Computer Security Incident Response Team.
+NHFR-IR operates following the principles of **RFC 2350**, which define the expected practices and responsibilities of a Computer Security Incident Response Team.

 ---

 ## Our areas of expertise
-NHFR-CERT is composed of specialists in:
+NHFR-IR is composed of specialists in:

 - **Cyber Threat Intelligence (CTI)**
 - **Digital Forensics & Incident Response (DFIR)**